 In this present age, virtually everything has the potential of being computerized.
 The modern revolution characterized by delegating routine human tasks to robots is aimed at dedicating such routine tasks as Mowing the lawn, vacuuming the house, washing clothes and doing the dishes to machines and robots, mainly to free up the time such takes us for more demanding duties.
 Interestingly, nobody is averse to having the opportunity to delegate such routine tasks to capably proven robots and machines.

 In this article, our searchlight would be beamed on the Vacuum cleaning robots.
-More specifically, we would do two budget robot vacuum cleaners comparison: Eufy Robovac 11 vs. iLife v5s pro.
+As the previous articles about Eufy vs. Roomba, similar products for comparison: Eufy BoostIQ RoboVac 15C vs. 30C we wrote, Today, we would do two more specifical and different budget robot vacuum cleaners comparison: Eufy Robovac 11 vs. iLife v5s pro.
 In the end, it is hoped that you would have a clear understanding of the pros and cons associated with each of the vacuum cleaners as well as the advantage one may offer over the other, which would enable you to make the best choice of vacuum cleaner for your home.
 Let’s get started already!

 Eufy Robovac 11 vs. Ilife V5s Pro Comparison Chart